Top 5 4th Quarter Trades of Bu - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Bull Oak Capital, LLC reduced their investment in ARCA:AVUV by 99,713 shares.
-The trade had a 6.3% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $72.92.
+The guru sold out of their 317,265-share investment in ARCA:SPAB.
+Previously, the stock had a 2.91% weight in the equity portfolio.
+Shares traded for an average price of $26.1 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 91,476 shares in ARCA:EFA, giving the stock a 5% weight in the equity portfolio.
-Shares traded for an average price of $62.33 during the quarter.
+The guru sold out of their 29,953-share investment in NAS:AAPL.
+Previously, the stock had a 1.42% weight in the equity portfolio.
+Shares traded for an average price of $156.66 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 13.09 and a price-book ratio of 1.58.
+In terms of valuation, PIMCO 0-5 Year High Yield Corporate Bond Index Exchange-Traded Fund has a price-book ratio of 2.85.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.